debops/debops/docs/ansible/roles/resources/defaults-detailed.rst

 These lists allow you to manipulate file privileges using the Linux :manpage:`capabilities(7)` system.
-You can use all parameters supported by the `Ansible capabilities module`_.
+You can use all parameters supported by the
+`Ansible community.general.capabilities module`_.
 The role recognizes these additional alias for parameters:

 ``item.path`` or ``item.name``
   Required.
 Specifies the path to the file to be managed